kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/04_terminal_setup/transcript.md

 ```

-iterm2 has a lot of cool capabilites and customization options, one of my favourite feature is that it lets me easily split my terminal into smaller terminals.
+iterm2 has a lot of cool features and customization options, one of my favourite feature is that it lets me easily split my terminal into smaller terminals.

 ```
 do vertical and horizontal splits